Early in 1915, a group of business men in Detroit, Michigan organized the first Kiwanis Club with a purpose to do good things for their community.

 That first summer the young club started a long tradition of community service by challenging the Rotary Club to a baseball game to benefit the Clarksville Hospital (where the Clarksville Academy is now located).
 The “rip-roaring” game attracted over 600 citizens and the “upstart” Kiwanians won the game 19-13.

-To encourage young people to provide community service the Clarksville Kiwanis Club formed Key Clubs at Clarksville High in 1946, at Montgomery Central High in 1978, and at Clarksville Academy in 1984.
+To encourage young people to provide community service the Clarksville Kiwanis Club formed Key Clubs at Clarksville High in 1946 and 2004, at Montgomery Central High in 1978 and 2005, and at Clarksville Academy in 1984.
 They also founded a Circle K Club at Austin Peay in 1956.
 The members of these student clubs quickly learned the value of community projects and work with Kiwanians at their annual fund-raising events as Pancake Day and the Kiwanis Rodeo.
 These events raise the money necessary to provide services to the Clarksville area.

 Through the years the club has sponsored the formation of eight new clubs: Springfield in 1922, Hopkinsville in 1923, Dickson in 1927, Dover in 1947, Centerville in 1958, Oak Grove T-K-C in 1963, Hilldale in 1968, and St. Bethlehem in 1993.
 The club is in the 14th Division of the Kentucky-Tennessee District of Kiwanis International which has about 300,000 members worldwide.

 Unique in Kiwanis International history, the club has had four presidents over three generations of one family: charter member Frank J. Runyon in 1924, his son, Charles V. Runyon, in 1932, his sons Charles V. Runyon, Jr., in 1970-71, and Frank Runyon, II, in 1974-75.
-Our club has contributed leadership to the Kentucky-Tennessee District with Lloyd M. Easterling, Sr. as Governor in the 1940’s and eight other past presidents as Lt.
-Governor: Griffith G. Foskett, Jack Frost, Tommy Edwards, Ted Seloff, Paul Conroy, William B. Busby, Paul Schaaf, James T. Mann, and Ron Hunter.
+Our club has contributed leadership to the Kentucky-Tennessee District with Lloyd M. Easterling, Sr. as Governor in the 1940’s and Jim Mann in the 2000’s.
+Nine other past presidents have served as Lt.
+Governor: Griffith G. Foskett, Jack Frost, Tommy Edwards, Ted Seloff, Paul Conroy, William B. Busby, Paul Schaaf, James T. Mann, Ron Hunter and David Harper.

 Kiwanis has always recognized regular attendance and A.J.
 Head topped the list with 52 years of perfect attendance out of 58 years.
 Recruiting new members has been very important to the growth of the club and Ron Hunter holds the record with nearly 50 new members.